Articles

 Malays

-In 1901, Malays, including those born in the Dutch East Indies (Indonesia), comprised some 63 per cent of Malaya’s population, but by 1931 their share had fallen to 49 per cent, despite significant net migration of Malays, mainly from Sumatra and Java, throughout the first four decades of the 20th century (Figure 1).
+Malays were mainly rice growers and planters of coconuts and other agricultural produce.
+In 1901, Malays, including those born in the Dutch East Indies (Indonesia), accounted for some 63 per cent of Malaya’s population, but crucially, by 1931 their share had fallen to 49 per cent, despite significant net migration of Malays, mainly from Java and Sumatra, throughout the first three decades of the 20th century (Figure 1).
+Their declining share of the total population occurred despite the fact that migration from the Dutch East Indies sharply increased the size of the indigenous Malay population.

-The Malays were mainly rice growers and planters of coconuts and other agricultural produce.
-Immigration from the Dutch East Indies increased the size of the indigenous Malay population.
-The first generation of Malay migrants clustered together and for a time preserved their own identity.
-But the distinctions disappeared for the migrants’ descendants, and most local born migrant offspring referred to themselves as Malay.
-This shifting self-identity and the British tendency to group Malays together made possible because of a basic similarity of appearance, their perception of the Peninsula as their native land, the use of Malay as a common language, and above all a shared religion of Islam.
+The first generation of Malay and Malay-allied race migrants clustered together according to their place of origin and for a time preserved their own identity.
+But the distinctions disappeared for the migrants’ descendants, and most local-born migrant offspring referred to themselves as Malay.
+This shifting self-identity and the British tendency to group Malays together were made possible because of a basic similarity of appearance, their perception of the peninsula as their native land, the use of Malay as a common language, and above all a shared religion of Islam (Sultan Nazrin Shah, 2017).

 Chinese

-The Chinese population share which had remained around 29 per cent between 1901 and 1921, rose markedly to 34 per cent in 1931 and then to 38 per cent in 1947 and stabilised over the next decade.
-The big rise in the number and proportion of Chinese occurred over 1921–1947, when its population share rose from 29 per cent to 38 per cent (Figure 1).
+Chinese were the mainstay of the tin mines, worked on plantations and operated revenue farms which collected various taxes for the government, including from the lucrative opium trade.
+They were also employed in many other occupations including market-gardeners, artisans, shopkeepers, contractors, and financiers.
+The Chinese share of Malaya’s population, which had remained around 29 per cent between 1901 and 1921, rose markedly to 34 per cent in 1931 and then to 38 per cent in 1947, and stabilized over the next decade.
+The big rise in the number and proportion of Chinese occurred over 1921–1947, when their population share rose from 29 per cent to 38 per cent (Figure 1).

 Figure 1 Population size, distribution, and growth by ethnic group, Malaya, 1901–1957